 Nothing will happen until you redirect your old feed to your new Fireside feed using a 301 Redirect.
 This means you can import your old podcast with complete confidence that nothing at all can go wrong.
 Once you're happy with your new setup, you can put the redirect in place to forward all of your subscribers to your podcast's new home.

-Until you do that, none of your subscribers, iTunes, or any other app directories, services, or podcast clients will know about your new Fireside feed, so it's important to do once you've started posting new episodes to Fireside.
+Until you do that, none of your subscribers, Apple Podcasts, or any other app directories, services, or podcast clients will know about your new Fireside feed, so it's important to do once you've started posting new episodes to Fireside.

 Here are several links to instructions for setting up a 301 Redirect for various hosts:

 This can happen if the MP3 file is too large (over 100MB in size), or when another type of audio file (such as an AAC file) was used.
 The Fireside team of podcasters and engineers has done extensive testing to find the ideal balance between file size and audio quality.
 We support MP3 files, which have become the standard for podcasts, and are the most widely supported audio format.
 We recommends the following MP3 export settings: